- Common Questions

 Find a Job You Really Want In

 Summary.
-Your answer to, “Do you have questions for me?” should always be “yes,” followed by several questions about the company, the hiring manager’s experience with the company, or the position.
-You should have these questions prepared before your interview.
+When asked, “Do you have questions for me?,” your response should always be “yes,” followed by thoughtful questions about the company, the hiring manager’s experience, or the role itself.
+Prepare these questions in advance to enhance your interview performance.

 Key Takeaways